PPXNN/Boss-Clash/readme.md

 # Boss Clash
-Ver 0.5
+Ver 1.0

 ## Overview
-Boss Clash is an action-packed 2D game where players battle against powerful bosses with unique abilities.
-Choose from three distinct characters, each with special skills, and survive as long as you can against increasingly challenging enemies.
+An action 2D game where the player faces off with the boss using ball.
+Players can use various abilities and dashing mechanics to avoid attacks and deflect the ball from the boss to itself.
+The game combines simple controls with progressively more difficult boss battles.

-## Features
+## Key Features
-### Character Selection
+### Character System
-Three unique characters with different abilities:
+- **Three Unique Characters**:
-- **Cryo**: Freeze ball projectiles
+  - **Cryo**: Freeze projectiles and enemies
-- **Bastille**: Create protective wall
+  - **Bastille**: Create defensive walls
   - **Wraith**: Temporary invisibility

+### Combat Mechanics
+- **Core Actions**:
+  - Dash movement (LShift)
+  - Projectile deflection (E)
+  - Special abilities (Q) with cooldowns

+- **Boss Types**:
+    - Fire boss with lava fields and fireballs
+    - Ice boss with freezing zones and snowballs
+    - Adaptive difficulty (bosses become more aggressive at low health)

+### Data Analytics
+- Tracks and visualizes:
+    - Ability usage statistics
+    - Playtime statistics
+    - Boss defeat records
+    - Character selection trends
+    - Dash usage statistics

 ## Controls
 - **Movement**: `W`, `A`, `S`, `D` keys